Just 4 simple ingredients are all you need to make these delectable candied nuts!

 You may want to double this “recipe” (quotations because I can barely call it a recipe its so easy!) for these 5-Minute Caramelized Nuts because you won’t be able to resist their caramelized crunch as they beg to be eaten sprawled out unprotected on parchment paper as they cool.

-But if they make it past the tantalizing cooling phase, then these caramelized nuts are the cherry on top of salads (like my Tropical Winter Fruit Salad with Caramelized Cashews), vegetables (like my Dijon Maple Green Beans), popcorn, desserts, and even stir fries (like my Skinny Caramelized Cashew Chicken Stir Fry).
+But if they make it past the tantalizing cooling phase, then these caramelized nuts are the cherry on top of salads (like my Apple Salad with Candied Walnuts), vegetables (like my Dijon Maple Green Beans), popcorn, desserts, and even stir fries (like my Skinny Caramelized Cashew Chicken Stir Fry).
 They just make everything better.
 And better is always better.

 I’ve tried many recipes to caramelize nuts and this is by far the easiest and most delicious, which really makes these nuts, well, perfect!

 This recipe can be used to make caramelized walnuts, caramelized pecans, caramelized cashews — whatever your heart desires!
 Here’s what you’ll need to make the candied nuts:

 - Nuts: Use any nuts you like!

 - Granulated sugar: I prefer using granulated sugar because it caramelizes so easily.

 - Butter: Salted or unsalted will work.
 Just be sure to use real butter.